-- 1.1 This Guide relates to the use of intermediaries and ground rules hearings.
-The scheme relating to intermediaries and ground rules hearings is set out in Part 8.2A of the Criminal Procedure Act 2009 ('the Act') which commenced on 28 February 2018.
-This Guide must be read in conjunction with Part 8.2A. - 1.2 The introduction of an intermediary scheme, based on the English model, was recommended (recommendation 30) in the 2016 VLRC Report The Role of Victims of Crime in the Criminal Trial Process. - 1.3 An intermediary scheme and the use of ground rules hearings in Victoria was endorsed in R v Ward (a pseudonym) [2017] VSCA 37, a decision of the Court of Appeal on the subject of questioning of children, and obligations of counsel and judicial officers.
-The principles apply equally to other vulnerable witnesses. - 1.4 This Guide was developed by the Intermediary Pilot Program Multi-Jurisdictional Committee comprising Judge M. Sexton of the County Court, Magistrates Bowles and Wallington of the Children's and Magistrates' Courts respectively and Judicial Registrar Pedley of the Supreme Court.
-In 2020, Magistrate Metcalf and Judicial Registrar Freeman of the Magistrates' and Supreme Court respectively joined the committee, while Magistrate Wallington and Judicial Registrar Pedley retired from the committee.
+- 1.1 This Guide relates to ground rules hearings and the use of intermediaries, the scheme for which is set out in Part 8.2A of the Criminal Procedure Act 2009 ('the Act') and commenced on 28 February 2018.
+This Guide must be read in conjunction with Part 8.2A as amended. - 1.2 The Intermediary Program began operation on 1 July 2018 and is available to witnesses within the scope of the program (see [3.]
+'The Intermediary Program'). - 1.3 The introduction of an intermediary scheme, based on the English model, was recommended (recommendation 30) in the 2016 VLRC Report The Role of Victims of Crime in the Criminal Trial Process. - 1.4 An intermediary scheme and the use of ground rules hearings in Victoria was endorsed in R v Ward (a pseudonym) [2017] VSCA 37, a decision of the Court of Appeal on the subject of questioning of children, and obligations of counsel and judicial officers.
+The principles apply equally to other vulnerable witnesses. - 1.5 The expansion of ground rules hearings to all complainants in relation to a charge for a sexual offence was recommended (recommendation 84) in the 2021 VLRC Report Improving the Justice System Response to Sex Offences ('2021 VLRC Report').
+In line with this recommendation, the Criminal Procedure Act 2009 ('Act') was amended in 2022.
+As a result, from 30 July 2023, a ground rules hearing must be held for ALL complainants in relation to a charge for a sexual offence.1